pasis/ls-fuse/README.md

 Output of ftp clients' ls command can be mounted as well.

 Purpose of ls-fuse project is similar to [lsfs project][1] or lslR plugin for midnight commander.
-But the main goal was implementation of tool with SELinux extended attributes support.
+But the main goal was implementation of a fast native tool with SELinux extended attributes support.

 lf-fuse features: